sourcegraph/handbook/content/departments/cloud/index.md

 | Maintenance: Monthly Update to latest release | Updating an instance to the latest release             | NA                                            | Within 1 week after latest release            |
 | Maintenance: patch/emergency release Update   | Updating an instance with a patch or emergency release | NA                                            | Within 1 week after patch / emergency release |

+## Recovery Time Objective and Recovery Point Objective (RTO & RPO)

+We have a maximum Recovery Point Time objective of 24 hours.
+Snapshots are performed at-least daily on managed instances.
+Some components may have lower RPOs (e.g. database).

+Our maximum Recovery Time Objective is defined by our [support SLAs](../ce-support/support/index.md#slas) for P1 & P2 incidents.

 ### Incident Response

 Incidents which affect managed instances are handled according to our [incidents](../engineering/dev/process/incidents/index.md) process.